tipiware/entrepreneur-class-app/README.md

+# entrepreneur-class-app

+This is a single page education website that serve for the purpose of promoting entrepreneur training.
+This application was developed using vite, react, tailwindcss, typescript, tailwindcss and redux.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.